Eating out is definitely the hardest part of being a coeliac.

 For what you get and when compared to the competition the price is pretty standard.
 Competition in the market is certainly helping the consumer, but I do question whether the reduced prices in the industry can be maintained for much longer.

-On the outside the website looks pretty good and works fine.
+On the outside, the website looks pretty good and works fine.
 But the are a number of areas which can be improved on.

-As mentioned earlier I had already looked at the menu on their website, however that didn’t really make a difference as the menu in the restaurant was different.
+As mentioned earlier I had already looked at the menu on their website, however, that didn’t really make a difference as the menu in the restaurant was different.

-Making sure the two match is actually quite as simple task (I know as I have done something similar).
+Making sure the two match is actually quite a simple task (I know as I have done something similar).
 The menu details are held in a file somewhere and all that needs to be done is for the website to use those details.

 The other thing is why can’t the allergy information be on the site as well.
 I expect other food allergy and intolerance sufferers check out the menus online before visiting.
 It would make life easier (and probably increase visitor numbers) if all the information was there online.

 A visitor could click on the menu item and it would take them to a page with all the allergy information in it.
 This information is probably already held in a database and again it would be a relatively simple task to include it on a website.